If you’re out competing this weekend, here are 11 familiar sights you’ll probably see in the collecting ring…

 Alas, the poor lost show cane or schooling whip is usually found at the end of the day, bedded under the sand.
-Probably dropped at the side of the ring by mistake and unlikely to be reunited with its former owner.
+Probably dropped by mistake and unlikely to be reunited with its former owner.

 7. A leg bandage mishap

 Watching a leg wrap gradually unravel before your eyes is similar to watching a car crash.
-A possible disaster if the horse treads on it and spooks.
+A possible disaster if the horse treads on it or spooks.
 Yikes.

 8. At least one spectacular fall